 Situated in the city of Rome, this event has been held since 2015.
-The Solid Light Festival seeks to investigate the new frontiers of digital art applied to architecture and urban space, and also creates a public cultural event available for everyone in the city.
-Paradoxa and Phasing Rain were presented as projects where the space designs and sceneries merged together with an audiovisual and interactive atmosphere, which allowed viewers to be immersed in a deep visual and sensory journey.
+The Solid Light Festival seeks to investigate the new frontiers of digital art applied to architecture and urban spaces, and also creates a public cultural event open to everyone in the city.
+Paradoxa and Phasing Rain were presented as projects where the space designs and sceneries merged together with an audio-visual and interactive atmosphere, which allowed viewers to be immersed in a deep visual and sensory journey.

 The ontological paradoxes are situations that occur when traveling among the present, past and future, generating contradictions.
 The paradox of predestination occurs when a time traveler gets trapped in a cycle of events that predestines him to continue traveling in that temporality.
 Human beings travel from the present to the future, to gather information and then make trips to the past modifying the time with the information that was collected.
 This will change people’s future due to past variations, thus creating a new time phase: Paradoxa.

 The building was transformed into time leaps that helped people to imagine what the years to come would look like.
-The objective for the audience was to ask the following questions: ¿Could we modify our future with our current questions? ¿Could we change our present by travelling back in time? ¿Could we stop existing if we changed our past?
+The objective for the audience was to ask the following questions: Can we modify our future with our current questions?
+Can we change our present by travelling back in time?
+Can we stop existing if we changed our past?

 This project was premiered at the Luma Festival 2019, in New York.
 A month later, it was adapted for the Solid Light Festival, shown at the Guido Reni District, a former military barracks that was reinterpreted and refurbished in 2016.